Outreach Program- Eco-Kit Adventures

-An Eco-Kit is a traveling environmental education program that RBNC brings directly to your classroom.
+An Eco-Kit Adventure is a traveling environmental education program that RBNC brings directly to your classroom.
 It includes hands-on activities and one-on-one learning with an experienced field guide.
-The cost for an Eco-Kit is $50.00.
+The cost for an Eco-Kit Adventure is $100.00.
 There are numerous topics from which to choose, such as:

 By observing and handling live earthworms students will learn worm structure, behavior, life cycles, and how worms compost waste into topsoil, a process called vermiculture.
 From simple worm experiments to detailed dissection (4th – 6th), learn the secrets of soil recyclers.

 Learn about the characteristics and habits of birds from North Texas.
 This Eco-Kit includes nine real bird’s nests from the local area, a variety of eggs, feathers to inspect, and full-color photos of the nest’s inhabitants.

 Discover where and how animals live in our urban environment.
 Students will learn about the behaviors, adaptations, habitat requirements, and characteristics of urban wildlife.

 Students will learn the difference between renewable and nonrenewable energy.
 They will discuss the Law of the Conservation of Energy, look at and model the process of coal and oil formation, create a model of a windmill, and look at and reconfigure various renewable energy models.